 Data analysis

 For all calls, duration was determined by visually inspecting a noise-reduced waveform of the call to select start and end times.
 Duration was calculated as the difference of these times.
 Spectrogram and “selection spectrum” (1024 point Hamming window, 75% overlap) views were used simultaneously to determine the minimum and maximum frequencies.
-Peak frequencies were determined automatically from the spectrum view, and minimum and maximum frequency measurements were chosen as inflection points on the spectrum. .
+Peak frequencies were determined automatically from the spectrum view, and minimum and maximum frequency measurements were chosen as inflection points on the spectrum.

 Source level of vocalizations